-Nutrients will need to be added to your weed plants so they can grow strong and be healthy.
+- Nutrients: Weed plants need nutrients so they can grow strong and be healthy.

 Indoor vs. outdoor marijuana growing

-Growing outdoors is the cheapest and easiest way to grow, but you need the proper space to do it, and the space needs to be able to get ample sunlight throughout the growing season.
-You’ll need a backyard or plot of land, and you’ll need to keep the plants away from nosy neighbors.
-Keep in mind that this plant will smell while it’s growing, especially during the flowering stage.
+Growing outdoors is the cheapest and easiest way to grow, because you can utilize the power of the sun and other natural resources, but you need the proper space to do it, and the space needs to be able to get ample sunlight throughout the growing season.
+Often, you can let plants grow large and get big yields with more space outdoors.

 How to choose a marijuana strain to grow